Working for Woolworth in the 30s

 Many tasks that are automated today were done by hand.
 For example assistants had to add up purchases in their heads or using 'ready reckoner pads'.
 Instead of scanning a bar code, they had to record what had been sold in a log and re-order it by filling and posting a form.

 To become a 'learner' applicants had to show a good knowledge of every product, its rate of sale and margin.
 These management trainees also had to command the respect of the staff, and show they could get the job done.
 The Directors were proud that they had started out by sweeping the stockroom floor and had worked their way up.

 Most assistants were young, unmarried women.
-Women rarely kept on working when they married, meaning it was normal to get a combined wedding and leaving present.
-Very few women returned to work after bringing up a family.
+They rarely kept on working after getting married, instead it was considered normal to get a combined wedding and leaving present.
+Very few returned to work after bringing up a family.
 Most staff worked full time, five and half days a week.
-Typically all the stores in a town closed at lunchtime on either Tuesday, Wednesday or Thursday, which was called 'early closing day', to give the staff a break.
+All had a half-day break midweek, as every store in a town had an 'early closing day' on Tuesday, Wednesday or Thursday.

-Assistants were given maroon uniforms or stockman's coats, backed by a free laundry service.
+Assistants were issued with maroon uniforms or stockman's coats, backed by a free laundry service.
 They were also served a hot lunch which had been prepared by a cook in the staff canteen.
 They were encouraged to learn about the products they sold.
-To become a supervisor they had to have worked on every counter.
+To become a supervisor would have to gain experience on every counter.